The-Great1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2 should display the content of the /etc/passwd file
 3 should display the content of the /etc/passwd and /etc/hosts files 4 should display the last 10 lines of /etc/passwd
+5 should display the first 10 lines of /etc/passwd